AustrianToast/update/README.md

 pacman -S just
 ```
 It also technically requires sudo, but if you use something else, then just create a softlink for this script to work.<br/>
-Doing that looks like this.
+Doing that would look like this.
 ```bash
 ln -s /usr/bin/your_program /usr/bin/sudo
 ```